besrabasant/chatbang/README.md

 ## Configuration

+Note: You need to execute `chatbang --config` at least once to create the config file in the directory `$HOME/.config/chatbang`.

-`Chatbang` requires a Chromium-based browser (e.g. Chrome, Edge, Brave) to work, so you need to have one.
-And then make sure that it points to the right path to your chosen browser in the default config path for `Chatbang`: `$HOME/.config/chatbang/chatbang`.
+`Chatbang` requires a Chromium-based browser (e.g. Chrome, Edge, Brave) to work, so you need to have one installed.
+And then make sure that the config file points to the right path of your chosen browser in the default config path for `Chatbang`: `$HOME/.config/chatbang/chatbang`.

 It's default is:
 ```
 browser=/usr/bin/google-chrome
 ```

-Change it to your favorite Chromium-based browser.
+Change it to the right path of your favorite Chromium-based browser.

 You also need to log in to ChatGPT in `Chatbang`'s Chromium session, so you need to do:
 ```bash